lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Ephemeral Public Keys {#cose_key}

 EDHOC always uses compact representation of elliptic curve points, see {{comrep}}.
-In COSE compact representation is achieved by formatting the ECDH ephemeral public keys as COSE_Keys of type EC2 or OKP according to Sections 7.1 and 7.2 of [I-D.ietf-cose-rfc8152bis-algs], but only including the 'x' parameter in G_X and G_Y.
+In COSE compact representation is achieved by formatting the ECDH ephemeral public keys as COSE_Keys of type EC2 or OKP according to Sections 7.1 and 7.2 of [I-D.ietf-cose-rfc8152bis-algs], but only including the `x` parameter in G_X and G_Y.
 For Elliptic Curve Keys of type EC2, compact representation MAY be used also in the COSE_Key.
-If the COSE implementation requires an 'y' parameter, the value y = false SHALL be used.
+If the COSE implementation requires an `y` parameter, the value y = false SHALL be used.
 COSE always use compact output for Elliptic Curve Keys of type EC2.

 ## External Authorization Data (EAD) {#AD}